Jan20/blog/docs/assets/posts/guides/001_angular_apps_on_github_pages/001_angular_apps_on_github_pages.md

 date=2022-07-08
 series=Angular_Indepth
 series_section=1
-summary=This article gives an introduction to hosting an Angular project on GitHub Pages -->
+summary=Gives an introduction to hosting an Angular project on GitHub Pages -->

 # Angular on GitHub Pages